tikv/deep-dive-tikv/src/distributed-transaction/percolator.md

 ### Reading

-To read from Percolator, a timestamp is required too.
-The procedure to perform read operation is as following:
+Reading from Percolator also requires a timestamp.
+The procedure to perform a read operation is as follows:

 1. Get a timestamp, `ts`.
 2. Check if the row we are going to read is locked with a timestamp in the range `[0, ts]`;